Amen! Thank you so much for those encouraging words. Blessings and Peace!

 Julius discovered and developed Michelangelo and Raphael; moved the center of the Renaissance from Florence to Rome; financed hundreds of promising artists; and gave the world the Sistine Chapel ceiling.

 But his enemies and adversities increased.
-Julius was stricken with a severe illness and hovered near death three days.
+Julius was stricken with a severe illness and hovered near death for three days.
 On August 21, 1511, as he lay unconscious, the cardinals prepared to name his successor.
 Julius disappointed them by recovering.
 He wasn’t finished yet.
 He soon formed England’s King Henry VIII, Germany, Spain, and Switzerland into a military alliance against France.
-They launched the war, but during the campaign the warrior-pope’s energy finally ran out.
+They launched the war, but during the campaign, the warrior-pope’s energy finally ran out.
 Consumed by a fever (thought by some to be caused by venereal disease or by his immoderate eating and drinking), he gave instructions for his funeral, confessed himself a great sinner, and died.

 The Lord says:

 “Don’t brag about your wisdom or strength or wealth.
 If you feel you must brag, then have enough sense to brag about worshiping me, the Lord.
 What I like best is showing kindness, justice, and mercy To everyone on earth.”
 (Jeremiah 9:23,24)

 Robert J. Morgan, On This Day: 265 Amazing and Inspiring Stories About Saints, Martyrs & Heroes, electronic ed.
 (Nashville: Thomas Nelson Publishers, 2000, c1997).
 August 21.